VladUsatii/snapgrid/README.md

 #### Access Denied
 As stated, go to the System Preferences > Security > Accessibility and add Finder and Automator with the '+' buttons.
 If this doesn't work, try running ```chmod +x exec.sh``` and running from Terminal.

+#### Computer Broken/Frozen
+Please run this shortcut when Chrome and Terminal are both open.
+To quickly quit the operation, ```cmd``` + ```Q``` on the app(s), wait a few seconds, and open both up.
+Test the command.
+If this doesn't help, restart your computer and don't open up old windows on restart.

+#### Run as Administrator
+This doesn't happen, unless you run it from Automator.
+Please run in Automator.